 The MCO shall develop and implement a Marketing and Member Education Plan in accordance with the Marketing and Member Education Companion Guide.
-The detailed plan must be submitted as part of the readiness review to LDH for review and approval, and annually thereafter within 30 calendar days of the end of the calendar year.
+The detailed plan must be submitted to LDH for approval as part of the readiness review or within 30 days of Contract execution, before a new goal or strategy is implemented, and annually thereafter within 30 calendar days of the end of the calendar year, if another plan has not been submitted within the last six months.

-The MCO shall not conduct enrollee education activities associated with this Contract prior to approval of the plan.
+The MCO shall not conduct member education activities associated with the Contract prior to approval of the plan.